Laser Induced Fluorescence for Detecting Residual Impurities in Optical Thin Films at 193 nm Excitation

 Figure 2b) directly measured absorption of the HR mirrors as a function of the praseodymium content (in arbitrary units) taken from the LIF measurements

 Figure 2b shows the absorption data obtained for the different HR coatings as a function of the praseodymium content (in arbitrary units).
-Except from one sample (M6), having additionally a very dominant Ce3+ fluorescence, there is a reasonable good correlation between the Pr3+ fluorescence intensity and the measured absorption.
+Except from one sample (M6), having additionally a very dominant Ce3+ fluorescence, there is a reasonably good correlation between the Pr3+ fluorescence intensity and the measured absorption.
 As a conclusion, residual amounts of praseodymium are one factor that needs to be considered when optimizing the absorption in HR coatings for 193 nm applications.